kizzjs/kizz/README.md

 # kizz

-Simple &amp; Stupid blog system / static site generator
+Relaxing blog system / static site generator

+If there’s one word to describe kizz, it is relax.

 ## Status